Stanislav Baranov

-Stanislav Baranov (Баранов Станислав; born 15 April 2005) is a Finnish professional footballer who plays as a winger for Ykkösliiga club Klubi 04.
+Stanislav Baranov (Баранов Станислав; born 15 April 2005) is a Finnish professional footballer who plays as a winger for Veikkausliiga club Ilves.

 Early career

 Baranov started to play football in FC Kontu in Kontula, East Helsinki at the age of 8.
 Before that he had also played tennis.
 In 2017, he joined the youth academy of HJK Helsinki, and five years later he signed his first contract with the club on 4 March 2022.

 Club career

 Baranov made his senior debut with HJK on 22 February 2023, in a Finnish League Cup loss against Inter Turku.
 In the 2023 season, he played for the club's reserve team Klubi 04 in the third-tier league Kakkonen, scoring 8 goals in 23 matches.
 On 30 September 2023, HJK exercised their option and extended his contract until the end of 2024 season.
 He was also part of the HJK youth squad in the 2023–24 UEFA Youth League campaign, playing in all four games against Malmö FF and Nantes.

 Baranov debuted in Veikkausliiga with HJK first team on 12 June 2024, scoring a goal in his first league match in a 4–0 away win against Gnistan.
 On 15 July 2024, his deal was extended until the end of 2026 with an option for 2027.

 On 7 August 2024, Baranov was loaned out to Meistriliiga club Tallinna Kalev for the rest of the season.

 On 6 June 2025, Baranov was named Ykkösliiga Player of the Month, after scoring five goals for Klubi 04 in the league during May.